noahehall/theBookOfNoah/algorithms.md

     - depending on the trees capability to immediately provide the maximum or minimum value present in tree

 #### graphs
+  - a set of vertexes, nodes, or points connected by edges, arcs, or lines
+    - using graphs enables you to decribe relationships between nodes
   - sort of a tree extension
     - you have `nodes` that connect to each other to create relationships
     - unlike binary trees